For information or help contact:-

 In the NSDTR, a genetic form of this disease, called JADD, occurs in much younger animals.
 The average age of puppies affected with JADD is 5 months; however, puppies as young as 8 weeks and as old as 12 months of age have been identified.

 All dogs who develop the juvenile form have two identical copies of a specific region within their genome.
 Scientists at Bannasch Laboratory at the University of California, Davis have identified numerous markers within this region and compiled these markers into a haplotype based test in order to identify dogs that carry JADD.
 They believe that in addition to the markers that distinguish affected puppies from unaffected ones, the actual mutation responsible for JADD is included in this haplotype test.

 Since the exact gene resonsible for JADD has not yet been found, this test can only give results as 'Probable Clear', 'Probable Carrier' and 'Probable Affected'.

-At least 1 case of JADD has been reported in the UK Toller population, although the results are not officially recorded.
+At least 2 cases of JADD have been reported in the UK Toller population, although the results are not officially recorded.
 A number of carriers from different lines have already been identified.
 Providing that breeders ensure that at least one parent is clear of the disease, we should not see any future cases.
 The test for JADD has been available since 2012.

 Use the search facility here to find dogs tested as probable clear, probable carrier and probable affected.